 Travelers who purchase their travel itinerary with the JP Morgan Reserve card can access a number of emergency benefits in the event of an accident.
 Travelers who are over 100 miles away from their primary home can receive reimbursement for up to $2,500 in emergency medical and dental costs as the result of an injury, while those who require emergency evacuation or transportation can receive up to $100,000 in coverage.
 Additionally, if those same travelers experience an accident that results in death or dismemberment, travelers can receive up to $1 million in coverage after an emergency.

-Best for Medical Evacuation: The Platinum Card From American Express
+Best for Medical Evacuation: The American Express Platinum Card

 One of the biggest fears of international travelers is experiencing an accident which requires medical evacuation.
-Traveling aboard an air ambulance to a qualified medical facility can cost tens of thousands of dollars before the costs of treatment.
+Traveling aboard an air ambulance to a qualified medical facility can cost tens of thousands of dollars before the treatment expenses.

 Limitations of Credit Card Travel Insurance Policies